Gemmstone/PyNGtuber/README.md

 ## Current Status

 At the moment, it's a simple application with a basic feature:
-- A window that changes colors (work in progress).
+- A window that lists assets to use (work in progress).

 ## Future Plans